Computing

 Intent: what are we trying to achieve with our curriculum?

-Through our computing curriculum at St Edward’s we aim to give our pupils the life-skills that will enable them to embrace and utilise new technology in a socially responsible and safe way in order to flourish.
-We want our pupils to be able to operate in the 21st century workplace and we want them to know the career opportunities that will be open to them if they study computing.
+At St Edward’s we aim to give our pupils the life-skills that will enable them to become ‘thinkers of the future’, embracing and utilising new technology in a socially responsible and safe way through an ambitious, challenging and relevant computing curriculum.
+Not only do we want our pupils to become active participants in the digital world, we also want them to be able to operate in the 21st century workplace and to know the career opportunities that will be open to them if they study computing.
 We want children to become autonomous, independent users of computing technologies, gaining confidence and enjoyment from their activities.
 We want the use of technology to support learning across the entire curriculum and to ensure that our curriculum is accessible to every child.
-Not only do we want them to be digitally literate and competent end-users of technology, we also want them to develop creativity, resilience and problem-solving as well as critical thinking skills.
+Not only do we want them to be digitally literate and competent end-users of technology, we also want them to develop creativity, resilience, problem-solving as well as computational thinking skills.
 We want our pupils to have a breadth of experience to develop their understanding of themselves as individuals within their community but also as members of a wider global community and as responsible digital citizens.

 Implementation: how is our curriculum delivered?